revoltchat/rfcs/rfcs/rfc-0000-interactions.md

 # Prior art

+- Discord
+- Slack

 <!-- This should include both good and bad outlooks on the the proposal, this could include how other platforms, software and hardware solve similar issues if relevent or how any existing proposals have tried to solve the same problem. -->

 # Unresolved questions

+- is this worse in any way to message commands

 <!-- - Are there any parts which are not yet designed or you believe need further discussion
 - Do you expect any part of this proposal to change and you wish to draw attention to